How to Play?

 Touch Rugby, also known as Touch or Touch Football, is very simple to play.
 Here are the basics of how to play:

-• The Field is close to 70M long by 50M wide with marked scorelines, sidelines and a half-way line
+• The Field is close to 70M long by 50M wide with marked trylines, sidelines and a half-way line.

 • Players may interchange from the side of the field as often as they wish with the exception of when an intercept or line break situation.